The Brain Machine (film): Critical reception

-The Monthly Film Bulletin wrote: "Ihe opening scenes lead one to anticipate a science fiction story, but the film soon develops into a conventional crime thriller.
+The Monthly Film Bulletin wrote: "The opening scenes lead one to anticipate a science fiction story, but the film soon develops into a conventional crime thriller.
 Within its terms of reference, though, it is a good one, lacking in neither pace nor incident.
 Although the plot is largely formula, Ken Hughes' script is lively and his direction often shows imagination, particularly in the use of sound.
 Of the cast, Maxwell Reed is competent as Smith and Elizabeth Allan convincing as the psychiatrist; the acting otherwise is variable."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "This British B-movie begins, promisingly, in sci-fi mode but soon lapses into routine thrillerdom. ...Despite its cheap production values and leaden acting, the picture has a trashy energy that can be enjoyed if you disengage your own brain."

 Filmink called it " a decent little thriller that feels like it wants to be sci-fi but isn't."